 Background

+The Platform was launched in January 2025 to help speed up the deployment rate of heat pumps in the EU.
 The initiative is co-organised by the European Heat Pump Association, the Belgian research organisation VITO, and the German research institute Fraunhofer ISE for the European Commission.